madsondeluna/procurator/README.md

 # Procurator: Prokaryotic Genomic Analysis and Annotation Pipeline

+> **PROJECT STATUS: BETA / ALPHA PLAYGROUND**
+>
+> This is an experimental bioinformatics pipeline currently in **BETA** development, bordering on **ALPHA** status.
+It serves as a large testing playground for genomic analysis workflows.
+Features, APIs, and command structures may change.
+Use with caution in production environments.
+>
+> **Best for:** Research, learning, testing, and experimentation with prokaryotic genome analysis pipelines.

 Procurator is a modular, command-line orchestrated (CLI) bioinformatics pipeline for comprehensive prokaryotic genome analysis.
 Starting from a FASTA file of a sequenced genome, Procurator automates gene prediction steps, functional protein annotation, and preparation of targets for structural modeling.

 The pipeline is designed to be robust, replacing manual implementations with industry-standard tools such as Prodigal, HMMER, and ColabFold, all accessible through a unified interface.